Policy Number: 73

 C. Petty Cash Reimbursement

-Before making a purchase through the petty cash process, or otherwise legitimately outside the normal procurement process, individuals should obtain a copy of the institution's tax-exempt documentation from the Employee Reimbursement Team or any dean's office.
+Before making a purchase through the petty cash process, or otherwise legitimately outside the normal procurement process, individuals should obtain a copy of the institution's tax-exempt documentation from the Employee Reimbursement web site or any dean's office.
 In order to confirm the vendor will honor the documentation, the individual should contact the vendor prior to making the purchase to determine the vendor's guidelines.
 (Note: Some vendors typically require the purchase to be made with a company check in order for the purchase to qualify for the tax-exemption.
 Others will require the purchaser's institutional ID.)
 The individual should present the documentation to the vendor at the time of purchase.

 If the vendor indicates they will not or cannot honor the exemption, the individual is responsible for identifying an eligible account to which the state sales tax may be charged.